 - Employees will not receive compensation for an unused personal floating holiday.
 For example, an unused personal floating holiday is not included in termination pay calculations.

 Compensation For Holidays

 - Full-time and part-time employees will be compensated at their normal rate of pay for their regular hours if the observed holiday falls on the employee's scheduled work day or during paid sick or vacation time.

 - Holiday pay will apply to employees on paid leave.

-- Nonexempt employees who are required to work on their scheduled holiday will be compensated at their normal rate of pay for the holiday plus one and one-half times their base rate for the amount of time worked.
+- Nonexempt employees who work on their scheduled holiday will be compensated at their normal rate of pay for the holiday plus one and one-half times their base rate for the amount of time worked.

 - If temporary employees are required to work, they will receive straight time pay for the hours worked.
 Otherwise, temporary employees are excluded from holiday pay.

 The university may announce other closings from time to time relating to national or regional celebration or as a result of inclement weather or other unusual circumstances.
 If possible, these closings will be announced in advance or announced at the time of the closing through the President's Office and using local authorized media.
 See Emergency Preparedness and Workforce Coverage Policy.